ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 # Insert the following commands into your app

-Go to the Slack Applications link given [here](https://api.slack.com/apps).
+Go back to the Slack Applications link given [here](https://api.slack.com/apps).
 Then, click on your app.
-Now, you should be at the "Basic Information" page.
+Now, you should be back at the "Basic Information" page.
 ![](images/commandHelp1.png)
 <br/>From here, click on "Add features and functionality".
 ![](images/commandHelp2.png)